borgbackup/borg/docs/internals/data-structures.rst

 These two pieces of information are stored in the hints file (`hints.N`) next to the index (`index.N`).

-When loading a hints file, Borg checks the version contained in the file.
+When loading a hints file, |project_name| checks the version contained in the file.
 The 1.0.x series writes version 1 of the format (with the segments list instead of the mapping, mentioned above).
-Since Borg 1.0.4, version 2 is read as well.
+Since |project_name| 1.0.4, version 2 is read as well.
 The 1.1.x series writes version 2 of the format and reads either version.
-When reading a version 1 hints file, Borg 1.1.x will read all sparse segments to determine their sparsity.
+When reading a version 1 hints file, |project_name| 1.1.x will read all sparse segments to determine their sparsity.

 This process may take some time if a repository is kept in the append-only mode,